Learn how and why accountability and standards should be applied to disaster management.

-This course is for anyone looking to learn more about accountability in disaster management.
+This course is for anyone looking to learn more about monitoring, evaluation, accountability and learning in disaster management.
 It is ideal for learners from an academic or professional background in humanitarian disaster management, as well as policymakers, researchers, and students.

 Since 2017 you have been able to take a degree on FutureLearn.
 This free course is a bit like a starter course for a degree — it should give you a flavour of the degree subject but can also be your first step towards a degree qualification.